dottomm/tech-blog/src/pages/blog/declutter-mac.md

 With Spring in the air and plans for cleaning our project documents, I thought it would be timely to discuss cleaning your computer to increase speed and efficiancy.

-Right there in macOS there are tools to help you declutter your Mac.
+In macOS there are tools to help you declutter your Mac.
 Before you install or buy extra utilities, there are these decluttering features on your Mac.

 Go to the Apple menu and choose <span class='ital'>About This Mac</span>.
 Click on the About This Mac tab.
 This will show you a list of connected storage, whether SSD or hard drives.
 <img src='../../tech-images/mac-storage-overview.png' alt=''>